jhmejia/jhmejia/README.md

 - 🔭 I’m currently working on research over [COCO image Captioning](https://cocodataset.org)
-- 🌱 I’m currently learning C# and Flask
+- 🌱 I’m currently learning C# and Spring
 - 👯 I’m looking to collaborate on low level C projects
 - 💬 Ask me about anything
 - :zap: Fun Fact About Me: I can solve a Rubik's Cube quite quickly.
 I also have two cats!🐈🐈‍⬛